Inclusive education – Government action

 - Between March and July 2020, schools were closed due to the pandemic except for limited groups, including children with SEND or with Education, Health and Care Plans (EHCPs) who were deemed, on the basis of a risk assessment, to be better supported in schools.

 - In March 2020, the Coronavirus Act was passed, introducing powers to alter the delivery of SEND education in England and Wales.
 In April 2020, the act enabled the UK Government to modify the legal obligation on local authorities and health commissioning bodies to provide the support listed in a child’s EHCP.
 This meant they were only required to make ‘reasonable endeavours’ to discharge their duty.
 Although the changes expired in July 2020, the UK Government retains the legal powers to modify this duty, despite the ending of similar powers relating to adult social care.
 The UK Government has signalled its intention to remove this provision.

 - In September 2019, the UK Government announced a major review to improve support for children with SEND in England, which has since been delayed.

 Education policy is devolved to the Welsh Government.

-- In July 2020, the Welsh Government announced that 900 extra staff were to be recruited to schools in Wales, creating additional support for disadvantaged and vulnerable learners.
+- In July 2020, the Welsh Government announced that 900 staff were to be recruited in schools, creating additional support for disadvantaged and vulnerable learners.